Mart4672/PCB-STEVE/README.md

 - use a 3.3V plane on layer 5 (some signals ok) if doing a 6 layer board with components on 1 side
 - move the 5V components to the same area
 - make the board smaller (60 x 60 mm)
+- consider moving the complicated components (BMI, BMP, WS2812) to a separate board
+    - probably a bad idea since creating a simple daughter board with Standard PCBA would cost at least (10 PCB + 30 PCBA + 25 shipping) = $65
+    - using Economic PCBA only saves ~$25
+- give serious consideration to creating a STEVE revision with the PSM circuitry on the same board
+    - keep in mind that any board orders also have tarrifs, taxes, and shipping applied, which can easily double the initial PCB/PCBA cost
 - use a PMOS mosfet for reverse polarity protection
 - add an RJ45 connector to utilize the ethernet capabilities of the STM32F407 (this might be part of a completely different board design)